conduktor/conduktor-coding-challenge/application-process.md

 - We'll try our best to update you quickly.
 We're sorry if we don't reply in a timely manner.
 In any case, feel free to reach out to us at any time via jobs@conduktor.io.

-- If your application receives positive feedback from our initial screen, we'll invite you to video call with our CTO or CEO, according to the position you're looking for.
+- If your application receives positive feedback from our initial screen, we'll invite you to video call with the hiring manager, according to the position you're looking for.

 ### The first interview